-PAGE WRITE Another method for increasing throughput when writing large blocks of data is to use page write operations.
-Most of the 24LCXXB serial EEPROMs feature 16-byte pages, except for the 24LC01B/02B devices, which feature 8-byte pages.
+FIGURE 6: ACKNOWLEDGE POLLING FINISHED (SHOWING ACK BIT) PAGE WRITE Another method for increasing throughput when writing large blocks of data is to use page write operations.
+The 24XXXX series serial EEPROMs feature page sizes ranging from 1 byte to 128 bytes.
 Using the page write feature, up to 1 full page of data can be written consecutively with the control and word address bytes being transmitted only once.
 It is very important to point out, however, that page write operations are limited to writing bytes within a single physical page, regardless of the number of bytes actually being written.
 Physical page boundaries start at addresses which are integer multiples of the page size, and end at addresses which are [integer multiples of the page size] minus 1.
 Any attempts to write across a page boundary will result in the data being wrapped back to the beginning of the current page, thus overwriting any previously stored data there.
 The page write operation is very similar to the byte write operation.
 However, instead of generating a Stop condition after the first data byte has been transmitted, the master continues to send more data bytes, up to 1 page total.
-The 24LCXXB will automatically increment the internal Address Pointer with receipt of each byte.
+The 24XXXX will automatically increment the internal Address Pointer with receipt of each byte.
 As with the byte write operation, the internal write cycle is initiated by the Stop condition.
-Sending Multiple Bytes Successively Figure 9 shows two consecutive data bytes during a page write operation.
-The entire transfer cannot be shown legibly due to length, but this screen shot shows the main difference between a page write and a byte write.
+Sending Multiple Bytes Successively Figure 7 shows two consecutive data bytes during a page write operation.
+The entire transfer cannot be shown legibly due to length, but this screenshot shows the main difference between a page write and a byte write.
 Notice that after the device acknowledges the first data byte (0x10 in this example), the master immediately begins transmitting the second data byte (0x0F in this example).